About Marco

 PhD Seminar in IADE — 11.Jul.2013

 Master of Science in Information Warfare, by Academia Militar Portuguesa in 2012, with the average: 16/20 (Very good).
 Dissertation grade “Relativist Theory of Cyberterrorism”: 18/20 (Excellent).
-He was the first civilian to complete the course.
+He was the first civilian and person to complete this course.

 Marco speaking The first slide of my presentation.
 The person on the cover is not a terrorist, but a friend from Pakistan who let me use his photo